Relintai/pandemonium_engine/README.md

 copyright status for the tool's output in relation to its training model and code, to the satisfaction of the project maintainers.

+## Todos before the next release

+- Fix up docs for PScrit.
+- Update docs for GDScript, add the new features to it.
+- Update build containers.
+- Backport some of the new changes from godot 3.x.

 ## Some Long term plans

 These are the planned new features.
 On top of this there will be lots of unplanned things,